Dutch race to put out blaze on car ship

 The Fremantle Highway, a Panamanian-flagged vessel, remained tethered to a salvage ship but was drifting westwards following a fire that broke out on board late on Tuesday.

-"The fire is still burning on board," the Dutch Coast Guard said in its latest update, adding that the vessel was drifting westward in the wind and current.
+"The fire is still burning and there is still a lot of smoke," the Dutch coastguard said in its latest update, adding that the vessel was drifting westward in the wind and current.

+"But the intensity of the fire seems to have diminished compared with yesterday."

 The Fremantle Highway was "now 16 kilometres off the island of Terschelling," it said, adding: "The vessel is currently kept outside the traffic lanes, so that shipping traffic can pass at a safe distance".